 Cockatiels require a small amount of fruit as part of their regular diet.
 These fruits should be varied to ensure that the bird consumes a wide variety of vitamins and minerals.
 So, what about bananas?
-Not only can cockatiels eat bananas – in moderation – these birds usually love them.
+Not only can these birds eat bananas – in moderation – cockatiels usually love them.
 They are rich in minerals and make a healthy snack, though they should be just that – a snack.

 Out of all the fruits available out there, bananas probably require the least preparation.
 Cockatiels can quickly eat small amounts of peeled bananas.
 No cutting or prep is required!
 In many cases, these birds will also have a fun time eating the peel, which is often more of a long-term snack.